 The Morrow Audio Design:

 Morrow Audio signal cables use ONLY solid core OFC (oxygen free copper) wire, NEVER stranded.
 This is the first "S" in our technology.
 We eliminate all stranded wire distortion effects by using only solid core wire.
 You will hear much more information in your music that was lost from the smearing effect that stranded wire produces.
+Our cables contain multiple runs of wire.
+They are mono strands, individually insulated from each other.
+These multiple runs yield a profound and realistic presentation of the music.

 2. Cables That Use Large Gauge Wire: